Know before you go! Check out our Waiting Area Webcams.

 What benefits are Fellows eligible to receive?

 Fellows are considered regular District Government employees and as such receive the standard benefits available to all city employees such as health insurance, life insurance, vacation days, leave accrual, etc. See Summary of Benefits for Employees Hired On or After October 1, 1987 for more information.
+This information can be found at www.dchr.dc.gov.

 Are Fellows eligible for tuition reimbursement for coursework during the Fellowship?